Ircama/osm-carto-tutorials/pages/50_editing-guidelines.md

 |**Test modifications.**![html][html]<span>All modifications must be tested (e.g., with Kosmtik) on different regions and using all zooms; regions shall be selected by analyzing wide areas, checking places with high and low concentration of the feature.|
 {: .drawing .djustify}

-Before entering into the details of editing the styles, in case you are also willing to contribute to OpenStreetMap Carto, you are strongly suggested to have a look to [Guidelines for adding new features](https://github.com/gravitystorm/openstreetmap-carto/issues/1630).
+Before entering into the details of editing the styles, in case you are also willing to contribute to OpenStreetMap Carto, you are suggested to have a look to [Guidelines for adding new features](https://github.com/gravitystorm/openstreetmap-carto/issues/1630).
 It's a long thread which qualifies and limits the current contribution scope to this project.
-The Git repository discourages unbounded addition of features and cartographic complexity; also, there are discussions about removal of existing ones.
-Check also [Review onboarding](https://github.com/gravitystorm/openstreetmap-carto/issues/2291#issuecomment-242908868).

 ## Description of *project.mml*